 \begin{definition}[Compositional SDR] Let $X = (X_1,\ldots,X_d)^\top\in\Delta^{d-1}$ be a random compositional vector, and let $Y$ be a random response variable defined in a domain $\cy$.
 If

 where $m\le d$, we call $PX$ a \textit{compositional SDR} (CSDR) and $P$ a CSDR matrix. \end{definition}

-Additionally, a weaker sufficiency at the conditional mean level can be defined \citep{cook2002dimension}: if $\E[Y|X] = \E[Y|PX]$, $P\in\cm_{m,d}$, we call $PX$ a \emph{CSDR for conditional mean}.
+A weaker sufficiency at the conditional mean level can also be defined \citep{cook2002dimension}: if $\E[Y|X] = \E[Y|PX]$, $P\in\cm_{m,d}$, we call $PX$ a \emph{CSDR for conditional mean}.
 As in the traditional setting, multiple matrices can define the same CSDR, since any invertible matrix $Q\in\cm_{m,m}$ satisfying $QP\in\cm_{m,d}$ yields an equivalent reduction.
 For identifiability of CSDR, we focus on the row space $\row(P)$.
 A subspace of $\mathbb{R}^d$ is called a CSDR subspace if it is the row space of a CSDR matrix.
-The following proposition shows that, under mild conditions on the distribution of $X$ on the simplex $\Delta^{d-1}$, intersections of CSDR subspaces remain CSDR subspaces, thus avoiding the degeneracy issue described in \cref{lemma:zero-central-subs}.
-For instance:
+The following proposition shows that, under mild conditions on the distribution of $X$ on the simplex $\Delta^{d-1}$, intersections of CSDR subspaces remain CSDR subspaces, thus avoiding the degeneracy issue described in Lemma~\ref{lemma:zero-central-subs}.

 \begin{proposition} Suppose that $X$ admits a density on $\Delta^{d-1}$ supported on a convex set with nonempty interior in $\Delta^{d-1}$.
-Then, the intersection of any collection of CSDR subspaces is itself a CSDR subspace. \end{proposition} In the supplementary material (Section~\ref{sec:supp-central-compo-subsp}), we prove this result under even milder conditions.
-The proof largely parallels classical SDR arguments, with the main additional challenge being to show the \textit{existence} of a nonnegative CDR matrix whose row space coincides with the intersection of CSDR subspaces.
+Then, the intersection of any collection of CSDR subspaces is itself a CSDR subspace. \end{proposition}

+In Appendix~\ref{sec:supp-central-compo-subsp}, we prove this result under even milder conditions.
+The proof largely parallels classical SDR arguments, with the main additional challenge being to show the existence of a CDR matrix whose row space equals the intersection of CSDR subspaces.
 The following lemma provides this existence, a key fact that underlies compositional SDR and our estimator's asymptotic guarantees (\cref{sec:consistency}).